amit265/amit265/README.md

 ⚡ Fun fact: I started coding by creating simple app on my Android phone.

-🎉 When I’m coding, you can find me fixing home appliances, exploring the great outdoors, playing with kids, cooking, or getting lost in a good book on my Kindle.
+🎉 When I’m not coding, you can find me fixing home appliances, exploring the great outdoors, playing with kids, cooking, or getting lost in a good book on my Kindle.

 🌐 Check out my website where I post all my projects and write blogs: https://coderespite.com/